 Interview with GA Circular

-Ahead of the upcoming Sustainability in Packaging Asia conference, we caught up with Ashwin Subramaniam, CEO of GA Circular.
-He gave us a sneak peek of what we can expect from his presentation on day two, taking place during our 'Circular economy and recycling consideration in packaging' session.
+Last year we caught up with Ashwin Subramaniam, CEO of GA Circular.
+He gave us a sneak peek of what we can expect from his presentation, taking place during our 'Circular economy and recycling consideration in packaging' session.

 Current Industry Focus: